JAMmIKA1/File-manger/README.md

 - Browse files and directories
 - Create, delete, rename files and directories
-- make symbolic links for  files and directories
+- Make symbolic links for  files and directories
-- permission control for files and directories
+- Permission control for files and directories

 ## Installation